French far right ahead in 1st round of snap elections. Here's how runoff works and what comes next

 PARIS — (AP) — French voters face a decisive choice on July 7 in the runoff of snap parliamentary elections that could see the country's first far-right government since the World War II Nazi occupation — or no majority emerging at all.

-Projections by polling agencies suggest the far-right National Rally stands a good chance of winning a majority in the lower house of parliament for the first time, but the outcome remains uncertain amid the complex voting system.
+Official results suggest Marine Le Pen's anti-immigration, nationalist party National Rally stands a good chance of winning a majority in the lower house of parliament for the first time, but the outcome remains uncertain amid the complex voting system and political tactics.

-In Sunday's first round, the National Rally arrived ahead with an estimated one-third of the votes.
-The New Popular Front coalition that includes center-left, greens and hard-left forces came out in second position, ahead of President Emmanuel Macron's centrist alliance.
+In Sunday's first round, the National Rally and its allies arrived ahead with around one-third of the votes.
+The New Popular Front coalition that includes center-left, greens and hard-left forces came in second position, ahead of President Emmanuel Macron's centrist alliance.

+Dozens of candidates who won at least 50% of Sunday’s vote were elected outright.
+All the other races head to a second round June 7 involving two or three top candidates.

+Polling projections suggest the National Rally will have the most seats in the next National Assembly, but it is unclear whether it will get an absolute majority of 289 of the 577 seats.

-The French system is complex and not proportionate to nationwide support for a party.
+The French voting system is not proportionate to nationwide support for a party.
 Legislators are elected by district.

-Over 60 candidates who won at least 50% of Sunday’s vote have been elected outright.

-In addition, the top two contenders, alongside anyone else who won support from more than 12.5% of registered voters, are qualified for the second round.
+The National Rally's rivals are scrambling to keep it from getting an absolute majority.

-In many districts, three people made it to the second round, though some tactics to block far-right candidates have already been announced: The left-wing coalition said it would withdraw its candidates in districts when they arrived in third position in order to support other politicians opposed to the far right.
-Macron's centrist alliance also said some of its candidates would step down before the runoff to block the National Rally.
+The left-wing coalition said it would withdraw its candidates in districts where they finished in third position in order to support other candidates opposed to the far right.
+Macron's centrist alliance also said some of its candidates would step down before the runoff to try to block the National Rally.

-This makes the result of the second round uncertain, despite polls showing that the National Rally party has a good chance to win an absolute majority, that is at least 289 out of the 577 seats.

-Macron has a presidential mandate until 2027, and said he would not step down before the end of his term.
+That tactic worked in the past, when Le Pen's party and its predecessor National Front were considered a political pariah by many.
+But now Le Pen's party has wide and deep support across the country.

+While France has one of the world’s biggest economies and is an important diplomatic and military power, many French voters are struggling with inflation and low incomes and a sense that they are being left behind by globalization.

 If the National Rally or another political force than his centrist alliance gets a majority, Macron will be forced to appoint a prime minister belonging to that new majority.